"Born in War, Nurtured in Peace"

-The roots of the National Sojourners lies in the Spanish-American War of 1898.
+The roots of the National Sojourners lie in the Spanish-American War of 1898.
 Military Lodges were instrumental in bringing Freemasonry to the American Colonies prior to the American War for Independence.
-During the Revolutionary War, military Lodges existed, but were not seen during the wars of the early and mid-19th century.
+During the Revolutionary War, military Lodges existed, but were not seen during the wars of the early and mid-19th centuries.
 When the North Dakota Regiment of Volunteer Infantry was deployed to the Philippines in that year, the Grand Lodge of North Dakota granted the Masons of that Regiment a dispensation for a military Lodge.
 In 1900 the Regiment left the Philippines which also removed the dispensation.

 The Masons that were still in the Philippines formed a “Sojourners Club.”
 This club served as a replacement of the military Lodge to allow for the congregation of Masons.
 This club was the driving force behind the formation of Manila Lodge #342 under the Grand Lodge of California which would later become Manila Lodge #1 under the Grand Lodge of the Philippines; formed in 1913.
 Once Manila Lodge was formed the Sojourners Club was temporarily disbanded.

-In 1907 the Sojourners Club was reestablished in the Philippines and was open to Master Masons who were not members of local Lodges.
-As the Sojourners grew, they began to spread and in 1917 Masons formed the "Chicago Sojourners Club."
+In 1907 the Sojourners Club was re-established in the Philippines and was open to Master Masons who were not members of local Lodges.
+As the Sojourners grew, they began to spread, and in 1917 Masons formed the "Chicago Sojourners Club."
 As the group spread further around the globe with the military, the group became more organized and changed from a "club" to the National Sojourners, Inc. in 1931.

 "When we assumed the Soldier, we did not lay aside the Citizen."